 Section 1.
 Overview of the impact of meteorological “cold-air pool” conditions on wintertime air quality in the Western US

-A persistent cold-air pool (PCAP) as deﬁned by Lareau et al. (2013) is a stably-stratiﬁed boundary-layer airmass sheltered from lateral and vertical mixing by the surrounding topography that lasts from days to weeks..PCAPs form most frequently during winter within urbanized and rural basins worldwide when a combination of warming aloft and cooling near the surface lead to stable stratification in the boundary layer (Dorninger et al. 2011, Reeves et al., 2011, Lareau et al., 2013, Sheridan et al. 2014, Holmes et al. 2015, McCaffrey et al. 2019, Sun and Holmes, 2019, Ivy et al., 2019).
-PCAPsoften lead to elevated levels of particulate air pollution in combination with low clouds, fog, and hazardous ground and air travel (Whiteman et al., 2001, Whiteman et al. 2014, Vanreken et al., 2017, Franchin et al. 2018).
-Forecasting and numerical modeling of PCAPS are difficult due to many complex and coupledprocesses, such as the surface heat budget, snow cover, cloud cover, topography, turbulence, temperature advection aloft, and the pressure gradient force (Holtslag,et al. 2011, Lareau et al. 2013, Smith, 2019).
+A persistent cold-air pool (PCAP) is a stably-stratiﬁed boundary-layer airmass sheltered from lateral and vertical mixing by the surrounding topography that lasts from days to weeks (Lareau et al. 2013).
+PCAPs form most frequently during winter when a combination of warming aloft and cooling near the surface lead to stable stratification and air mass stagnation in mountain basins and valleys (Dorninger et al. 2011, Reeves et al., 2011, Lareau et al., 2013, Sheridan et al. 2014, Holmes et al. 2015, McCaffrey et al. 2019, Sun and Holmes, 2019, Ivy et al., 2019).
+PCAPs occurring in urban or heavily agriculture basins often lead to elevated levels of particulate air pollution, low clouds, and fog, which is hazardous for ground and air travel (Whiteman et al., 2001, Whiteman et al. 2014, Vanreken et al., 2017, Franchin et al. 2018).
+The large-scale synoptic metoerology can be simulated using numerical weather preidciton models driven by reanlaysis data sets like NAM (Wei et al. 2013 & Lu and Zhong 2014), However, the forecasting and numerical modeling of PCAPS are difficult due complex and coupled land and atmosphere processes, such as the interactions amongst the surface state (e.g., snow cover), surface fluxes of heat and moisture, boundary layer budgets (e.g., turbulence, temperature, moisture, etc), cloud formation, thermally driven terrain flows, and synoptic-scale processes (e.g., advection, large scale pressure gradient force) (Holtslag,et al. 2011, Lareau et al. 2013, Smith, 2019, Sun et al. 2020).

-Generally fair weather arising from high pressure and regional-scaledescending motion above the mountain ranges of the Western US contribute to the formation of the stable stratification that traps cold air in basins and valleys.
-The depth, intensity, and duration of PCAPs depend on the characteristics of the underlying surfaces within the basins (e.g., dry or wet soils or the presence of snow cover) and complex interactions between regional- and local-scale flows with the surrounding terrain (Neeman et al. 2015, Lareau and Horel, 2015a, Foster et al. 2017).
+Generally fair weather arising from high pressure and regional-scale warm air advection and subsidence above the mountain ranges of the Western US are a key factor to the formation of the stable stratification that traps cold air in basins and valleys.
+The depth, intensity, and duration of PCAPs depend on the characteristics of the underlying surfaces within the basins (e.g., dry or wet soils or the presence of snow cover), the surface energy and radiation budget, and complex interactions between regional- and local-scale flows with the surrounding terrain (Neeman et al. 2015, Lareau and Horel, 2015a, Foster et al. 2017).
 Long-duration PCAPs are most common in deep, enclosed basins that tend to be sheltered from passing weather disturbances more than shallow or partially enclosed ones (Clements et al. 2003, Vosper et al. 2008, Hoch et al., 2010, Sheridan 2019).
-Once PCAPs are established, many other factors that affect radiative and sensible and latent heat fluxes at the surface and within the entire depth of the PCAPs become important, e.g., time of year, presence of low clouds within PCAPs and mid- and high-level clouds above them.
+Once PCAPs are established, many other factors that affect radiative, sensible, and latent heat fluxes at the surface and within the entire depth of the PCAPs become important, e.g., time of year, presence of low clouds within PCAPs and mid- and high-level clouds above them.
 Figure 1 illustrates many of these meteorological processes.
-PCAPSSPCAPS are weakened or destroyed by weather systems accompanied by strong winds, cold temperatures at mountaintop level, or precipitation (Lareau et al. 2013).
+PCAPs are weakened or destroyed by weather systems accompanied by strong winds, cold air advection, or precipitation (Lareau et al. 2013).